app-generator/rocket-django/README.md

 # Rocket Django

-Open-source Django generator and app customizer.
-The project is basically an interface over the AppSeed Service with a few local codebase processing currently unsupported by the LIVE App Generator.
+Open-source **Django Generator and app customizer**.
+The project is basically an interface over the `AppSeed Service` with a few local codebase processing currently unsupported by the LIVE [App Generator](https://appseed.us/).

 > Status: `UNSTABLE`, under development